SCHEDULE AND AVAILABILITY: This is an update as of 12/28/20.

 Electric Clock Rotor and Motor Restorations.

 Yes, we do restore rotors and motors for customer clocks here in our own shop.
 We do not send them out, and we don’t buy rotors restored by others.
 And, just as important, we NEVER replace a rotor with one of the commonly available, short-lived and noisy Chinese rotor replacements.
 We have developed our own techniques which we have found to work most reliably.
 In fact, many of the methods claimed by others do NOT work.
 For example, there is a common claim that you can force oil into a rotor through the shaft to oil it, with long life expectancy.
-That is partially true; but having disassembled many H rotors, we have observed that this is simply not near enough.
+That is only partially true; but having disassembled many H rotors, we have observed that this is simply not near enough.

 Internally, the oil inside these rotors dries into a varnish-thick sludge, and adding oil to varnished sludge or filthy oil does not help.
 Wear–or unreliable operation–will ensue.
 Further, if there is already wear, the rotor must be serviced before oiling makes any sense.
 This cannot be assessed without inspection of the movement inside the rotor case.
 In fact, about half of the H rotors we see require a new output shaft bushing, and sometimes a new output shaft as well.
 This cannot be cured by forcing oil into the rotor capsule!